phybros/willwarren.com/content/posts/redacting-accidental-password-entries-from-your-bash-history.markdown

-+++
+---
-Description = ""
+Description: ""
-date = 2013-08-05
+date: "2013-08-05"
+slug: redacting-accidental-password-entries-from-your-bash-history
+tags:
+- bash
+- sysadmin
+- security
-title = "Redacting accidental password entries from your BASH history" slug = "redacting-accidental-password-entries-from-your-bash-history" tags = ["bash", "sysadmin", "security"]
+title: Redacting accidental password entries from your BASH history

-+++
+---
 From time to time, I have been known to accidentally type my password into a "username" prompt in a `bash` shell.
 In that situation, the password you entered is now a part of your `~/.bash_history` file forever, unless you truncate or redact it.<!--more-->

 A quick command to do this is